waii-ai/waii-sdk-py/doc/docs/database-module.md

 ### Add/Update Table definitions

-You can use the following method to update table definitions
+You can use the following method to update table definitions for push based database

 ```python
 Database.update_table_definition(params: UpdateTableDefinitionRequest) -> UpdateTableDefinitionResponse